dimadin/gravatar-signup-encouragement/readme.txt

 == Changelog ==

+= 3.1 =
+* Released on
+* Used new API for help for post-3.3 versions.
+* Made it possible to check for gravatar existence even when allow_url_fopen isn't allowed.

 = 3.0 =
+* Released on 9th October 2011
 * Introduced gravatar_signup_encouragement_get_option() function as a replacement for global variable with options
 * Moved all code inside add_action() function so we don't have anything before init hook
 * Added hidden field inside settings form that contains options version